Traveler

 Ed and Jean loved traveling, and their trips usually involved a Wake Forest or a Baptist connection…

 Ed also attended regular work-related retreats for administrators held at Caswell and elsewhere at the beach.
-Beach conferences always seemed richer and probably were made more productive by their location.
+For Ed, beach conferences were always richer and more productive.
 He especially enjoyed the retreats organized for the Division of Student Life, with Bill Currin and many other congenial friends.

 [See Jots and Tittles #1 Summer School for more comments about the beach as place to experience God, natural beauty, and fun.]